Colorado SB25-003 · In effect since August 1, 2026

 Course length 4-hour Basic (with hunter-ed) or 12-hour Extended (without)

-Course validity 5 years
+Card & course validity 5 years

 Already own one?
 Unaffected — grandfathered